 Home Care for Children with Sickle Cell Disease

-Sickle cell disease is an inherited disorder in which red blood cells become C-shaped, causing impaired blood flow, pain, and other health problems.
+Sickle cell disease is an inherited disorder in which red blood cells become C-shaped.
+This causes impaired blood flow, pain, and other health problems.
 Symptoms usually show up by about 5 months of age.

-Although a child who has sickle cell disease should be under a doctor's care, parents can do many things at home to minimize symptoms and maintain the child's health.
+Although a child who has sickle cell disease should be under a healthcare provider's care, parents can do many things at home to reduce symptoms and maintain the child's health.

 Take steps to prevent infections

 Contagious diseases like the flu can be dangerous for children with sickle cell disease.
-They, as well as their caregivers and family members, should wash their hands several times a day with soap and water to minimize the spread of the flu virus and other germs.
+They, as well as their caregivers and family members, should wash their hands several times a day with soap and water to reduce the spread of the flu virus and other germs.
 Children with sickle cell disease are also vulnerable to illness from a bacterium called salmonella.
-To avoid salmonella, they should avoid eating raw or undercooked meats and eggs, and avoid touching reptiles, which can carry the bacterium.
+To avoid salmonella, they should avoid eating raw or undercooked meats and eggs.
+They should also avoid touching reptiles.
+They can carry the bacterium.
 Make sure your child's immunizations are up to date.

 Take fevers seriously

-If your child has a fever of 101 degrees Fahrenheit (38.3 degrees Celsius), accompanied by chills and a lack of energy, contact your child's doctor for advice.
-Resist the temptation to simply treat your child at home with fever-reducing medications because the fever could be a sign of a more serious complication.
+If your child has a fever of 101°F (38.3°C), contact your child's healthcare provider for advice.
+Resist the temptation to simply treat your child at home with fever-reducing medicines.
+The fever could be a sign of a more serious complication.
 If your child has no fever but does not look well to you, trust your instinct.
 Call your healthcare provider right away or bring your child to the emergency room.

 Be aware of your child's surroundings

-Extremely hot or cold temperatures may trigger a sickle cell crisis, such as a sudden episode of pain throughout the body.
+Extremely hot or cold temperatures may trigger a sickle cell crisis.
+This is a sudden episode of pain throughout the body.
 To keep your child's body temperature at the best level, always make sure he or she wears a coat during cold weather and spends as much time as possible in air-conditioned areas on hot days.
 Staying well-hydrated in hot weather may reduce the risk of a sickle cell crisis.

 Learn how to manage pain

-Children with sickle cell disease will sometimes experience pain episodes for no known cause.
-Talk with your child's health care provider about the best ways to handle these episodes at home.
-It may be appropriate to give your child pain-relieving drugs like ibuprofen for mild episodes or stronger pain relievers for more severe flare-ups.
+Children with sickle cell disease will sometimes experience pain episodes.
+Talk with your child's healthcare provider about the best ways to handle these episodes at home.
+It may be appropriate to give your child pain-relieving medicines like ibuprofen for mild episodes or stronger pain relievers for more severe flare-ups.
 Heating pads, warm baths, and massage may also be soothing.